-The obvious reason why Traore isn’t being considered as an alternative to Sancho is because he has played very little first-team football in his career to date - which is understandable given his age.
+Traore hasn’t been considered as an alternative to United's long-term transfer target Jadon Sancho because he has played very little first-team football in his career to date.
+It's understandable given his age.

 The teenager made his senior Atalanta debut off the bench last October in a Serie A game against Udinese.
 He also featured for a few minutes each against Juventus and Parma in subsequent months and was an unused substitute in a handful of other games across all competitions.